A Universal Quantum Certainty Relation for Arbitrary Number of Observables: The Universal Quantum Certainty Relation

-where $\boldsymbol{t}^{(n)}\in\mathcal{P}$ is the PDV that has the minimum sum of the first $n$ components. \end{lemma} \begin{proof} Referring to the definition of the meet operation in Lemma \ref{meet_lemma} and Equation (\ref{meet_def_set}), we can express the $i$-th component of $\boldsymbol{t}$ as
+where $\boldsymbol{t}^{(n)}$ denotes the probability vectors in the subset $\mathcal{S}$ that have the minimum sum of the first $n$ components. \end{lemma} \begin{proof} First to show $\boldsymbol{t}$ is a lower bound.
+From the definition of $\boldsymbol{t}$ and the associative law of operation $\wedge$ on lattice, we have

-Therefore, the infimum of the set $\mathcal{P}$ equals the infimum of all $\boldsymbol{t}^{(n)}$. \end{proof} Subsequently, we introduce the method to calculate the $\boldsymbol{t}^{(n)}$ of the quantum measurement outcome PDVs.
-First, we gather the measurement outcome probabilities $p_{i}$ into a vector $\boldsymbol{p}=(p_1,\cdots,p_N)$.
-Hence, given an observable $X$, we define a set of operators: